tue-ees-5xwg0/assignments/assignment_3/README.md

 To make the test reproducible, you can define random seed in your function argument.
 In your test, you can set a fixed random seed so that your test can always produce the same data.
 See [this faq](https://stackoverflow.com/questions/21494489/what-does-numpy-random-seed0-do) for an exaplanation of random seed.

+## Test and demo datasets

+We provide two datasets in the [SharePoint](https://tuenl.sharepoint.com/:f:/s/5XWG0-PowerSystemCalculationandSimualtion/Ejs9LjM7lulOtVgqstXVh7UBc4ifbYb1WQ5s2q_G0zXq3g?e=fGt80Y).
+* The `small_network` is for testing purpose.
+You should use it in your test code.
+* The `big_network` is for demo purpose.
+You should use it in your Jupyter Notebook presentation.